InsaneDev27/DIY-Laptop-Mouse-Project/README.md

 # DIY-Laptop-Mouse-Project

-The Laptop Mouse Project (LMP) is a DIY fix to discomfort caused by prolonged use of laptop trackpads.
+The Laptop Mouse Project (LMP) is a DIY solution for discomfort caused by prolonged use of laptop trackpads.
 The LMP offers an ergonomic alternative to a typical mouse or trackpad and clamps to the side of laptops for stability and comfort.
 It is mostly 3-D printable, and all electronics can be found online.

 ## Intro